MaRS-208/holbertonschool-AirBnB_clone/README.md

 The first piece is to manipulate a powerful storage system.
 This storage engine will give us an abstraction between “My object” and “How they are stored and persisted”.
 This means: from the console code (the command interpreter itself) and from the front-end and RestAPI that will be build later, there won't be a need to pay attentiont to (take care of) how the objects are stored.

-This abstraction will also allow you to change the type of storage easily without updating all of your codebase.
+This abstraction will also allow us to change the type of storage easily without updating all of your codebase.

 The console will be a tool to validate this storage engine.

-### First step: Write a command interpreter to manage your AirBnB objects.
+### The first step is to write a command interpreter to manage our AirBnB objects.
 This first step is very important because we will use what we build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…

 Each task is linked and will help us to: